 This storm study has been prepared to evaluate potential hydrologic and hydraulic issues related to the proposed project and recommend improvements designed to mitigate any anticipated negative downstream impacts.
-The proposed project will consist of the construction of a new parking lot.
+The proposed project will consist of an expansion of the existing Living Faith Church along with the construction of a new parking lot and associated utility infrastructure.
 Living Faith Church is located at 1121 SW Hook Road and consists of 9.63 acres+/-.
 The existing site drains generally from north to south.
 An enclosed storm sewer system is located on the property which collects runoff from the north parking lot and conveys it to the south.
-It is unclear whether detention was required in previous phases.
-There does not appear to be a functioning detention basin onsite.
-Detention will be constructed to attenuate runoff from all phases including existing and planned future phases.
 Runoff from the site is tributary to Raintree Lake.
 See Exhibit A for an aerial image of the proposed project site along with an aerial image of the surrounding area.
 The site is located in Section 25, Township 47N, Range 32W, Lee's Summit, Jackson County, Missouri.